A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Appendix

 \subsection{Calibration evidence by horizon}

-To complement Table~\ref{tab:calibration_summary}, the appendix retains the horizon-wise calibration evidence for the comparable arm.
-In the canonical final export, no single family led at all three horizons. \textit{Neural-MTLR} and \textit{DeepSurv} showed the lowest gaps at horizon 10 (0.0080 and 0.0085, respectively). \textit{Cox Comparable} and \textit{Gradient-Boosted Cox} showed the lowest gaps at horizons 20 and 30 (Cox: 0.0095 at @20, 0.0081 at @30; GB-Cox: 0.0105 at @20, 0.0107 at @30). \textit{XGBoost AFT} remained the only notable exception, with gaps of 0.1243, 0.1775, and 0.2177 at horizons 10, 20, and 30---consistent with its outlier status across benchmark performance and discrimination metrics.
-Dynamic-arm calibration gaps at horizon 10 ranged from 0.087 (\textit{Linear Discrete-Time Hazard}) to 0.099 (\textit{Poisson Piecewise-Exponential}); these are reported in Table~\ref{tab:calibration_summary} and confirm that all five dynamic-arm families generate numerically coherent horizon-specific risk estimates.
+To complement Table~\ref{tab:calibration_summary}, the appendix retains the horizon-wise calibration evidence for Family~B. In the canonical final export, no single model held the lowest calibration gap at all three horizons: \textit{Random Survival Forest} led at horizon 10 (0.0121), \textit{DeepSurv} at horizon 20 (0.0145), and \textit{Cox Comparable} at horizon 30 (0.0106). \textit{XGBoost AFT} remained the only notable exception, with gaps of 0.1242, 0.1775, and 0.2176 at horizons 10, 20, and 30, consistent with its outlier status across benchmark performance and discrimination metrics.
+Family~A calibration gaps at horizon 10 ranged from 0.089 (\textit{Gradient-Boosted Weekly Hazard}) to 0.098 (\textit{Poisson Piecewise-Exponential}); these are reported in Table~\ref{tab:calibration_summary} and confirm that all five Family~A models generate numerically coherent horizon-specific risk estimates.

 Slope and intercept estimates are retained as strengthening diagnostics only, not as a second parallel ranking criterion.
-In the consolidated interpretation, the eight well-calibrated comparable-arm families (all except XGBoost AFT) support the main benchmark hierarchy without contradiction: \textit{RSF}, which led on time-dependent concordance and Brier horizons, also showed well-calibrated risk estimates (gaps: 0.0114, 0.0107, 0.0115).
+In the consolidated interpretation, RSF, which led on time-dependent concordance and Brier horizons, also showed the best calibration profile among all Family~B models (gaps: 0.0121, 0.0162, 0.0138), supporting the main benchmark hierarchy without contradiction.

 Accordingly, the appendix uses the tabulated horizon-wise calibration evidence as the primary robustness material for calibration, without a separate figure.